 All is because of that one unfit manager!

 Sometimes it's important to ditch your left brain and trust your intuition.
-To see the signs and say to yourself I am done.
+To see the signs and say to yourself, I am done.
 Regardless of your decisions' implications run for your sanity, your peace, and ultimately your confidence.
-To not judge the other person or yourself because more often than not, that doesn’t help.
-IT’S NOT YOU and IT'S NOT THEM!
+To not judge the other person or yourself because, more often than not, that doesn't help.
+IT'S NOT YOU, and IT'S NOT THEM!
 It's just not a fit.
 At least currently!
-We are all constantly evolving so no-one can predict what would it be in future...
+We are all constantly evolving, so no one can predict what it will be in the future.

 Result of using my right brain:

 How did taping in my right brain and using my emotions help me?
-I love deeper, talk more often, have deeper relationships, most importantly I am more peaceful with who am I and am more confident!
-I now choose when to tap into my analytical side or when to use my emotions...
-I seek for an opportunity in every challenge!
-I am positive and upbeat instead of being judgmental and critical.
+I love deeper, talk more often, have deeper relationships.
+Most importantly, I am more peaceful with who I am and am more confident!
+I now choose when to tap into my analytical side or use my emotions!
+I seek an opportunity in every challenge!
+I am upbeat instead of being judgmental and critical.

-If you are currently being challenged by your analytical side, take a moment and think about What your current mindset is costing you?
-How balancing your left brain with your right might help you leading yourself and others?
+If your analytical side is currently challenging you, take a moment and think about What your current mindset is costing you?
+How balancing your left brain with your right might help you lead yourself and others?

-Feel free to share this article with someone who is frustrated and stressed as a result of an overly analytical mindset.
+Feel free to share this article with someone frustrated and stressed due to an overly analytical mindset.
 Someone whose relationships, confidence and health are being affected.
 They would appreciate your thoughtfulness...
 Also make sure to sign up here for posts like this!

 by: Mehran Sorourian